What to do When Your Car Key is Stuck in the Ignition

 Category : Keys

 A car key stuck in the ignition or when your car keep won’t turn is a common problem that is usually easy to resolve.
 A stuck key is not the same as a broken key — in the latter case, the head of the key breaks off when you attempt to turn it.
 This will usually require removing the broken portion of the key by inserting a pair of needle-nose pliers or an extraction tool into the lock cylinder.

-How to Get Stuck Key Out of Ignition
+How to Get a Stuck Key Out of the Ignition